Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Benefits

-Weed Control: Lettuce helps suppress weeds keeping the area around mustard clear.
+Weed Control: Lettuce is useful for stopping weeeds from growing which in turn keeps the area around your mustard clear.

 4. Carrots